highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

 ```

 DataGrid v3.0 and higher allows you to define the data source in the `dataTable` option without creating a new instance of the `DataTable` class.
-The grid will automatically create a new instance of the `DataTable` class for you.
+The grid will automatically create a new instance of the `DataTable` class.

 ```js
 const grid = DataGrid.dataGrid('container', {